MultiX-Amsterdam/ijmond-camera-monitor/README.md

 # Exist the shell
 \q
 ```
-Edit the "pg_hba.conf" file to set the authentication methods to the ones that require encrypted passwords.
+Edit the `pg_hba.conf` file to set the authentication methods to the ones that require encrypted passwords.
 This step is used to increase the security of the database on the Ubuntu server.
 You can skip this step if you are using Mac OS for development.
 ```sh
 # For Ubuntu
 sudo vim /etc/postgresql/15/main/pg_hba.conf